minaz94/TranslateMe/README.md

 Submitted by: **Mina Krani**

-**Translate Me** is is a versatile tool designed to provide users with seamless translation capabilities across a wide range of languages.
+**Translate Me** is a versatile tool designed to provide users with seamless translation capabilities across a wide range of languages.
 With this app, users can effortlessly translate text into various languages, enabling effective communication and understanding across linguistic barriers.

 Time spent: **13** hours spent in total